Kandy-IO/kandy-link-ios-sdk/tutorials/MobileSDK iOS User Guide.md

 ### Register the client

  Use the `registerToServer` method to register the client to the server with the values set in configuration.
-After the client is registered, the notification state will be changed to "CONNECTED", and the registration state is "REGISTERED".
-The client will try to stay in "REGISTERED" and "CONNECTED" states until the client is unregistered.
+After the client is registered, the notification state will be changed to "CONNECTED".
+The client will try to stay in "CONNECTED" states until the client is unregistered.

 The `SMRegistrationApplicationDelegate` should be set to receive registration service notifications.